AibAcob/A03/README.md

   You first go to Github, select Git, then finally press save again

 You can also clone a repository on another computer, just in case you do not have access to your main computer.
 You can see everything that has been saved on the file from a different computer as long as it is saved in the github repository as well.
 This is great for sharing code with teammates or acquantances.

+When setting up a new project:
+  1. Open .md file from the text editor
+  2. Open Github
+        a.
+Create a new project
+  3. Find out the clone url
+  4. Add the remote

+When finished with a project, you first have to create a feature branch.
+Once complete, you have to update the version history in your .md file.

+Part 2

+**Branch**-